gekware/minecraft-server-hibernation/README.md

 -----

 ### INSTRUCTIONS:
-This is a Golang script to start a minecraft server on request and stop it when there are no player online.
+This is a Golang script to start a minecraft server on request and stop it when there are no players online.
 How to use:
 1. Install your desired minecraft server
 2. "server-port" parameter in "server.properties" should be 25565